 In calculating the delivery default quantity of the buyer in a futures contract, a deposit of twenty percent (20%) of the value of the contract shall be reserved for penalties and compensation.

-Article 59 Once a delivery default occurs, the Exchange shall notify the defaulting party (the defaulter) and the non-defaulting party (the non-defaulter) before 16:30 on the day of default.
+Article 59 Once a delivery default occurs, the Exchange shall notify the defaulting party (the defaulter) and the non-defaulting party (the non-defaulter) via the member service system before 16:30 on the next trading day of default.

 Article 60 In case only one party defaults, the defaulter shall pay the non-defaulter a penalty of twenty percent (20%) of the delivery default quantity multiplied by the contract size and the final settlement price.
 The Exchange returns the payment for commodities or the standard warrants to the non-defaulter to terminate the delivery.